-Fee Type Amount Required Enrollment Fee \$46 per unit (No maximum) All students Nonresident Tuition \$364 per unit (No maximum) Non-California residents (must be paid in addition to enrollment fee) Non-U.S. Citizen Tuition \$364 per unit (No maximum) Those non-U.S. citizens who by law cannot establish California residency (must be paid in addition to enrollment fee) Student Union Fee \$1 per unit, to a maximum of \$10 per academic year All students - pays for the construction and maintenance of a student center Parking Fee Permit \$48 for cars \$30 for motorcycles or \$3/day both autos and motorcycles All vehicles anywhere on campus, including dirt lots, roads, etc., except on weekends and holidays Mid-Semester Parking Fee Permit @ 10/30/17 or later \$25 for cars \$15 for motorcycles All vehicles anywhere on campus, including dirt lots, roads, etc., except on weekends and holidays Student Activity Fee \$5 per semester (Fall and Spring only) All students Student Representation Fee \$2 per semester (Fall and Spring only) All students Transcript Request \$10 per copy (first two transcripts in district - free) All students - Payable through Parchment.com Enrollment Verification Free \$5 \$2 Through InSite 24 hours (in person) 3-4 business days (in person) Returned Check Fee \$15 All students - Only cash or cashier's checks will be honored for clearing checks returned for insufficient funds.
+Fee Туре Amount Required Enrollment Fee \$46 per unit (No maximum) All students Nonresident Tuition \$383 per unit (No maximum) Non-California residents (must be paid in addition to enrollment fee) Non-U.S. Citizen Tuition \$383 per unit (No maximum) Those non-U.S. citizens who by law cannot establish California residency (must be paid in addition to enrollment fee) Student Union Fee \$1 per unit, to a maximum of \$10 per academic year All students - pays for the construction and maintenance of a student center Parking Fee Permit \$48 for cars \$30 for motorcycles or \$3/day both autos and motorcycles All vehicles anywhere on campus, including dirt lots, roads, etc., except on weekends and holidays Mid-Semester Parking Fee Permit ^{} @ 10/30/17 or later \$25 for cars \$15 for motorcycles All vehicles anywhere on campus, including dirt lots, roads, etc., except on weekends and holidays Student Activity Fee \$5 per semester (Fall and Spring only) All students Student Representation Fee \$2 per semester (Fall and Spring only) All students Transcript Request \$10 per copy (first two transcripts in district - free) All students - Payable through Parchment.com Enrollment Verification Free Free Free Through InSite 24 hours (in person) 3-4 business days (in person) Returned Check Fee \$15 All students - Only cash or cashier's checks will be honored for clearing checks returned for insufficient funds.
 Records are held until the fee is cleared.
 Materials Fee Vary Some classes may charge additional fees.

-$^{{}^\}mathrm{The}$ District reserves the right to change enrollment and nonresident tuition fees, based on state legislation.
+The District reserves the right to change enrollment and nonresident tuition fees, based on state legislation.
+Special admit students (K-12) are exempt from enrollment fees.